 - The prologue is set in 1986, one year before The Living Daylights, the first of the two Timothy Dalton films.
 A subtle reference (and possible retcon) to the fact that Pierce Brosnan would have played Bond in that movie and Licence to Kill had the producers of Remington Steele not declined to release him from his contract.

-The film also could explain part of why Timothy Dalton's tenure is a little darker; In the prologue, Bond is chipper with a 'buy me a pint' quippy attitude with Alec.
-Alec gets shot, Bond escapes, and immediately another few MI6 agents are murdered in the prologue of The Living Daylights.
+- It also could explain part of why the two Dalton films seem darker than usual; in the prologue, Bond is chipper with a "buy me a pint" quippy attitude with Alec Trevelyan.
+Trevelyan is seemingly executed, Bond escapes, and immediately another few MI-6 agents are murdered in the prologue of The Living Daylights.
 This explains Bond's darker attitude across the two Dalton movies, having lost close friends.
-In Goldeneye, M also warns Bond against going off a vendetta when they believe Ouromov to be behind the Severnaya attack, and Bond is also 'under evaluation' in the driving sequence, because of his rogue actions in Licence to Kill.
+This gives new meaning to why M is warning Bond against going off a vendetta when they believe General Ourumov to be behind the Severnaya attack, and Bond is also "under evaluation" in the car racing scene because of his rogue actions in Licence to Kill.

 - The Living Daylights had Moneypenny describe a female, Russian assassin who kills her targets using her 'hands and thighs', telling James that she'd be "just his type".
 At the time, Bond just shrugged it off and continued flirting; while the character detailed at the time isn't Xenia, since Q names her and there's a picture of her in the background, it's extremely likely that the producers pinched the idea from that scene, given Onatopp's style of killing.
 In the sauna, she does notably attempt to kill Bond with her thighs, but also has her hands around Bond's throat at one point in a manner that makes it seem Bond is having trouble breathing.